tudorpintea999/kailua/README.md

 Kailua's Fault Proving Game is designed to require constant collateral lockups from both proposers and validators (challengers), whereas the Bisection-based fault dispute game backed by Cannon requires a linear number of deposits proportional to the number of proposals/challenges.

-The fault proofs are estimated to require on the order of 100 billion cycles to prove in the worst case, which, on Bonsai, costs on the order of 200 USD and takes less than an hour to prove.
+The fault proofs are estimated to require on the order of 100 billion cycles to prove in the worst case, which, on Bonsai, would cost on the order of 100 USD and take around an hour to prove.
 All proving costs are borne by the dishonest party in the protocol, whether that is the proposer or validator.

 ## Development Status